pymupdf/PyMuPDF-Optional-Material/docs/document.rst

        * 3 = in addition to 2, merge duplicate objects
        * 4 = in addition to 3, check object streams for duplication (may be slow)

-      :arg bool clean: Clean content streams [#f1]_.
+      :arg bool clean: Clean and sanitize content streams [#f1]_.
+Corresponds to ``mutool clean`` options ``sc``.

       :arg bool deflate: Deflate (compress) uncompressed streams.

       :arg bool incremental: Only save changed objects.
 Excludes "garbage" and "linear".
-Cannot be used for decrypted files and for repaired files (``openErrCode > 0``).
-In these cases saving to a new file is required.
+Cannot be used for files that are decrypted or repaired and also in some other cases.
+To be sure, check :meth:`Document.can_save_incrementally`.
+If this is false, saving to a new file is required.

       :arg bool ascii: Where possible convert binary data to ASCII.